White wine glass on windowsill overlooking nature; laptop on cream textured sofa below

 The Trade-Offs, Honestly Considered

-Every model of success comes with trade-offs.
+Every version of success comes with its own set of trade-offs.

 SHOP WITH BRAND